top of page

 • Definition: FTDs and FNPTs are training devices that replicate specific aspects of an aircraft's flight deck and systems, but with varying levels of fidelity and complexity.
 They are often used for procedural training, instrument training, and navigation training.

-• FAA Classification: The FAA classifies FTDs into seven levels (Levels 4, 5, 6, and 7), with Level 7 being the highest for helicopters only.
+• FAA Classification: The FAA classifies FTDs into seven levels with levels 1, 2 & 3 no longer being issued, and Level 7 being the highest level, but for helicopters only.
+Devices that are of the previous level 1, 2 & 3 standards now generally fall into AATD & BATD categories.

-• EASA Classification: EASA categorises FTDs into three levels (Levels 1, 2, and 3) and FNPTs into three levels (Levels I, II, and III, with MCC for multi-crew cooperation).
+• EASA Classification: EASA categorises FTDs into three levels (Levels 1, 2, and 3) with Level 3 being the highest, but for helicopters only; and FNPTs into three levels (Levels I, II, and III, with MCC for multi-crew cooperation).

 • Key Features: